Strabismus (Eye Turns)

 Surgical Options in Strabismus

-Surgery is commonly recommended as a treatment option for strabismus, but surgery has some major drawbacks.
+Surgery is sometimes recommended as a treatment option for strabismus.
+While surgery may be indicated in some cases, there are several considerations to make.

-Most importantly, surgery is cosmetic only.
-It does not restore binocular vision, which is what gives us depth perception and eyes that work in coordination when reading or tracking objects.
+Surgery is widely considered to be a cosmetic solution only.
+It typically does not restore binocular vision, which is what gives us depth perception (stereopsis) and eyes that work in coordination when reading or tracking objects.

-When the brain is only using one eye at a time, visually-guided tasks are still just as difficult after the surgery as before.
-And since surgery doesn’t address the underlying reason that the eye turned in the first place, the eye often turns again after surgery, requiring multiple surgeries.
+Another consideration is the long term prognosis with strabismus surgery.
+Because strabismus surgery doesn’t address the underlying reason that the eye turned originally, the eye often turns again after surgery, requiring second and third surgeries to address these new eye turns.
 A recent study published in the American Journal of Ophthalmology (link HERE) found a failure rate of 77% when treating infantile esotropia with surgery.

 Clinical Research on Strabismus